lithops-cloud/lithops/config/compute/ibm_vpc.md

    ```
 If you need to create new VM, then follow the steps to create and update Lithops configuration:

-1. Create an Ubuntu 20.04 virtual server instance (VM) in [IBM VPC virtual server instances UI](https://cloud.ibm.com/vpc-ext/compute/vs) with CPUs and RAM needed for your application.
+1. Create an Ubuntu 20.04 virtual server instance (VSI) in [IBM VPC virtual server instances UI](https://cloud.ibm.com/vpc-ext/compute/vs) with CPUs and RAM needed for your application.
 2. Reserve and associate a floating IP address in [IBM VPC floating IPs UI](https://cloud.ibm.com/vpc-ext/network/floatingIPs) to be used for the virtual server instance.
 3. Get the floating IP address of your virtual server instance which can be found [here](https://cloud.ibm.com/vpc-ext/network/floatingIPs).
 4. Get the endpoint of your subnet region, endpoint URLs list can be found [here](https://cloud.ibm.com/apidocs/vpc#endpoint-url).